 3. Drinking water helps burn fat.

 4. Drinking water builds healthy muscle because it carries oxygen to the cells that build and strengthen muscle tissue.
 Water helps to make the muscles stronger – An imbalance of electrolytes leads to discomfort, such as muscle fatigue.
-Water helps maintain this proper balance needed to strengthen muscles.
+Water helps maintain the proper balance needed to strengthen muscles.

-5. Water boosts mood and brain power.
-It is estimated that the brain makes up only about 1/50 of the entire weight of the body, but uses 1/20 of the blood supply.
+5. Water boosts mood and brainpower.
+It is estimated that the brain makes up only about 1/50 of the entire weight of the body but uses 1/20 of the blood supply.
 Drinking water helps you think clearly to learn as it increases cognitive function because it helps to deliver the oxygen the brain needs.
-Studies have shown that drinking 8 to 10 cups of water a day improves brain performance by as much as 30 percent.
+Studies have shown that drinking 8 to 10 cups of water a day improves brain performance by as much as 30 per cent.
 Additionally, drinking water supports proper nerve function, making it easier for the brain and the nervous system to communicate.

 6. Water lubricates the cartilage and joints for healthy joint movement.
 Back pain and rheumatoid joint pain has been shown to be relieved with proper water intake.
-Picture a hydraulic lift, and you get a pretty good visionary pictures of how water supports the spine.
-Water is stored in the discs cores within the spine to create a hydraulic property to support spinal joints and help to support upper body weight.
+Picture a hydraulic lift, and you get a pretty good visionary picture of how water supports the spine.
+Water is stored in the disc’s cores within the spine to create a hydraulic property to support spinal joints and help to support upper body weight.

 7. Water regulates body temperature.
 Water is used in perspiration to cool you down and prevent you from becoming overheated.
 Proper hydration also helps to bring down high fevers.